1390 George Dieter Drive, Suite 140, El Paso, Texas 79936

 In his spare time, Alfred enjoys playing golf which helps him reduce stress by providing minimal social contact, fresh air, and mental stimulation.

-Jesny Miranda is a Cohen Veterans Network (CVN) Social Work Fellow for The Steven A. Cohen Military Family Clinic at Endeavors, El Paso.
+Jesny Miranda is a Clinician for The Steven A. Cohen Military Family Clinic at Endeavors, El Paso.

-Brenda Sikorski provides medication management for clients as the Psychiatric Nurse Practitioner for The Steven A. Cohen Military Family Clinic at Endeavors, El Paso.
-As part of her role with the clinic, she also consults with clinicians and staff, educating on the role of medications as a mental health treatment option.
+Since 2017, Brenda Sikorski has provided medication management for clients as the Nurse Practitioner at The Steven A. Cohen Military Family Clinic at Endeavors in El Paso and Killeen.
+As part of her role with the clinic, she collaborates and consults with clinicians and staff, educating them on the role of medications as a mental health treatment option.

-Brenda began her career serving in the US Army Nurse Corps, where she achieved her psychiatric clinical nurse specialty in 1981 at the Army’s Psychiatric/Mental Health Nurse Course.
-Several years later, in 1989, Brenda went on to complete the Army’s Officer Clinical Head Nurse Course.
+Brenda began her career serving in the U.S. Army Nurse Corps and attained her psychiatric clinical nurse specialty in 1986.
+In 1989, Brenda went on to complete the Army’s Officer Clinical Head Nurse Course.

-Utilizing her military background and her vast experience and professional skills, Brenda helps the Cohen Clinic in collaborating with clinicians, assessing client needs, and identifying treatment approaches.
+Utilizing her military background and her vast experience and professional skills, Brenda helps the Cohen Clinic by assessing client needs and identifying treatment approaches.

-During her spare time, she likes to read, enjoy the outdoors with her family and pets, and practice tai chi.
+During her spare time, she likes to read, enjoys the outdoors with her family and pets, and practices Tai Chi.
 In the future, she’d like to get back into painting in oils, a former hobby of hers.